YashKarnik/Merge-PDFs/README.md

 ## 1. Drop PDFs to be merged in the DROP folder.

-## 2. Double click on the main.bat file in main folder.
+## 2. Double click on the main.bat in root folder.

 ## 3. Check for merged pdf in MERGED DOCS HERE folder.